Individual Coaching with Kelley

 What Is A Typical Coaching Session?

-You, the client, are in charge of the money coaching relationship.
+You, the client, are in charge of the coaching relationship.
 You decide what your goal is and you get to decide how you want to achieve it.
 In turn, I commit to helping you find the resources within yourself that will take you far beyond what you may think possible.
-I fully believe you have the capability to live a happy, fulfilled and healthy financial life, and I am eager to help you achieve that.
+I fully believe you have the capability to tame your financial stress and live a happy, fulfilled and healthy financial life, and I am eager to help you achieve that.

 My dad had a talent for numbers.
 He loved devising investment strategies, doing his taxes, and otherwise managing our family’s finances.
 Me?
 Not so much.
 But only recently—with Kelley’s help—have I learned that this “deficit” doesn’t have to mean diddly in terms of taking control of my finances and retirement goals.
 With Kelley’s guidance, I addressed my head-in-the-sand approach to financial planning.
 I realized that I had fears about money that grew out of a general disinterest in numbers and from the message I heard loud and clear in the mumbo jumbo spewed by the personal finance industry: you can’t possibly do this stuff on your own.